microsoft/VSExtensibility/docs/templates/overview.md

 <!-- 2.
 Introductory paragraph ----------------------------------------------------------

 Required: The introductory paragraph helps customers quickly determine whether an article is relevant.
-Describe in customer-friendly terms what the service is and does, and why the customer should care.
+Describe in customer-friendly terms what the  or feature is and does, and why the customer should care.
 Keep it short for the intro.
 You can go into more detail later in the article.
 Many services add artwork or videos below the introduction.
 -->